 Classifications 5040(1), 5040(2), 5040(3) and 5059 all describe structural iron or steel erection operations, while Classifications 5102(1), 5102(3) and 5057 generally describe non-structural iron or steel erection operations.
 The WCIRB found that employers specializing in non-structural or decorative iron or steel erection operations typically do not also perform structural iron or steel construction.
-Similarly, employers that perform structural iron or steel erection operations typically or erect non-structural or decorative metal work as a separate speciality operation.
-Any non-structural iron or steel erection at the same job or location.4
+Similarly, employers that perform structural iron or steel erection operations typically specialize in structural work and do not also install or erect non-structural or decorative metal work as a separate specialty operation.
+Any non-structural iron or steel work that these employers perform is typically performed as a minor operation in connection with structural steel erection at the same job or location.4